sarahcgall/ausunifees/README.md

 # An analysis of the Australian Government's proposed university fee changes
-On 19 July 2020, the Hon Dan Tehan MP ([\@DanTehanWannon](https://twitter.com/dantehanwannon)), Minister for Education , and Senator the Hon Michaelia Cash ([\@SenatorCash](https://twitter.com/senatorcash)), Minister for Employment, Skills, Small and Family Business, announced the Job-ready Graduates Package (*[Tehan & Cash, Media Release, 19/06/20](https://ministers.dese.gov.au/tehan/job-ready-graduates-power-economic-recovery)*).
+On 19 July 2020, the Hon Dan Tehan MP ([\@DanTehanWannon](https://twitter.com/dantehanwannon)), Minister for Education, and Senator the Hon Michaelia Cash ([\@SenatorCash](https://twitter.com/senatorcash)), Minister for Employment, Skills, Small and Family Business, announced the Job-ready Graduates Package (*[Tehan & Cash, Media Release, 19/06/20](https://ministers.dese.gov.au/tehan/job-ready-graduates-power-economic-recovery)*).
 This package aims to link the public investment in higher education with national priorities to ensure that more graduates are able to enter the workforce in sectors where employment opportunities are expected to grow and in regions where there are workforce shortages.

 Under this package, the Australian Government has proposed a series of measures, including: